 In the 1980’s only 1.5% of employees in the UK worked remotely.
 By 2016, this had risen to 9% (despite the 2014 UK legislation making it easier for all workers to negotiate a more flexible working practice).

+Covid has also forever shifted this perspective.
 Research is still catching up with how remote and hybrid work will impact us as individuals and as a collective.
-But, we do know that the norms around technology use for work has shifted dramatically over the past 18 months and will continue to shift while we all adjust (again) to another way-of-working.

 - We are all a lot more proficient in our IT use since March 2020